List of Marvel Comics characters: U: Ev Teel Urizen

 Ev Teel Urizen is a character appearing in American comic books published by Marvel Comics.
 It was created by writer Mike Carey.
 Ev Teel Urizen first appeared in X-Men (vol. 2) #197 (May 2007).
 Urizen is a mummudrai, an energy-based mental parasite.
 Urizen existed harmlessly dormant in its host, the Shi'ar Ul'var Urizen, until Shi'ar scientists extracted it to use as the basis for a superweapon, Hecatomb, designed to consume the minds of a planet's entire population.
 The Shi'ar lost control of Hecatomb and it pursued Urizen, which it identified as part of itself.
-Detecting Charles Xavier's psychic energy on Earth, Urizen traveled through space for centuries to reach him, followed by Hecatomb.
+Detecting Charles Xavier'd psychic energy on Earth, Urizen traveled through space for centuries to reach him, followed by Hecatomb.
 On Earth, Urizen entered the mind of the comatose Regan Wyngarde, and remained with her after she regained consciousness and helped defeat the Children of the Vault.
 Still hidden, Urizen risked exposure to protect Regan during a subsequent conflict with the villain Pandemic.
 Regan eventually detected Urizen and expelled it from her mind.
 Urizen offered to bond with the powerful mutant Cable to fight Hecatomb.
 Suspicious of Urizen's motives, Cable initially refused; he reluctantly agreed only after Hecatomb attacked Earth and proved as powerful as Urizen had warned.
 Hecatomb was able to separate Urizen from Cable, but not before they used their combined powers to wake the comatose Rogue.
 Urizen spent its last moments in terror as Hecatomb consumed it.
 Rogue then arrived and, her powers augmented by Pandemic's "Strain 88" virus, absorbed the 8 billion consciousnesses Hecatomb contained, destroying it.
-Subsequently, Rogue contained the memories of all those minds, but Urizen and its memories were never specifically mentioned.

 Utgard-Loki

 Utgard-Loki is a Frost Giant in the Marvel Universe, based on the Norse mythological character of the same name.
 The character, created by Roy Thomas and John Buscema, first appeared in Thor #272 (June 1978).

-Within the context of the stories, Utgard-Loki is the monarch of the Frost Giants of Jotunheim, the traditional enemies of the Asgardian gods.
+Utgard-Loki is the monarch of the Frost Giants of Jotunheim, who are enemies of the Asgardian gods.